AlliFan/DeadasDisco-DiscordRichPresence/README.md

 # Dead as Disco: Discord Rich Presence
 <img width="260" height="74" alt="ezgif-85d61f7c30e927a4" src="https://github.com/user-attachments/assets/60dcfc0c-e395-4fdf-b4af-f67d499722de" />

+A simple Discord Rich Presence "mod" for Dead as Disco.

+The program works without changing/modifying any of the orignal game files, it just reads the .log file that every Unreal Engine games creates.

 ## <ins>Installation:</ins>

 [Download](https://github.com/AlliFan/DeadasDisco-DiscordRichPresence/releases/tag/Release) the latest ZIP file and extract it in a folder of your choice.